keirthana/anbox-cloud-docs/howto/anbox/manage-images.md

     amc image delete image-name

-Images that are synchronised from the image server are marked as immutable.
+Images that are synchronized from the image server are marked as immutable.
 To delete such images, add the `--force` flag:

     amc image delete --force io.anbox-cloud:nougat:amd64